 Genetic diversity is the variability of genes in a species.
 It can estimate the mean levels of heterozygosity in a population.
 If genetic diversity becomes low at many genes of a species, that species becomes increasingly at risk.
 It has only one possible choice of information at all or nearly all of its genes' in other words, all the individuals are nearly identical.
 If new pressures (such as environmental disasters) occur, a population with high genetic diversity has a greater chance of having at least some individuals with a genetic makeup that allows them to survive.
 If genetic diversity is very low, none of the individuals in a population may have the characteristics needed to cope with the new environmental conditions.
 Such a population could be suddenly wiped out.

 Specific genetic techniques are used to assess the genetics of a species regarding specific conservation issues as well as general population structure.
 This analysis can be done in two ways, with current DNA of individuals or historic DNA.
 There are many techniques for analyzing the differences between individuals and populations.

-The Maui Forest Bird Recovery Project is using microsatellites and sequence data to analyze the current and historic population diversity of the Kiwikiu (see Spatial genetic architecture of the critically-endangered Maui Parrotbill (Psuedonestor xanthophrys): management considerations for reintroduction strategies).
+The Maui Forest Bird Recovery Project is using microsatellites and mtDNA sequence data to analyze the current and historic population structure and diversity of the Kiwikiu (see Spatial genetic architecture of the critically-endangered Maui Parrotbill (Psuedonestor xanthophrys): management considerations for reintroduction strategies).
 These techniques provide information on the current diversity structure in the wild population and can we used to design knowledgeable management decisions for this species in the future.